iftahaider/DCF-Valuation-of-Walton-PLC/README.md

 - The model is extremely sensitive to small changes in WACC and terminal growth, causing large swings in fair value.
 - Beta is estimated from DSEX, which is a shallow and sometimes illiquid market.
 Regression-based beta for emerging markets may not reflect the true systematic risk of the company.
 - For calculating depreciation & amortization, I grouped PPE, Intangible Assets, and Right-of-Use Assets as operating assets.
 Here, a detailed depreciation schedule could be prepared.
-- I assumed Walton will successfully conduct its merger of WDIL and undertake the lithium battery project.
+- I assumed Walton would successfully conduct its merger of WDIL and undertake the lithium battery project.
 Here, I have made some simplistic assumptions.
 A thorough M&A and Project analysis would lead to more accurate results.
 - Forecast capex includes a large lithium battery expansion whose returns are unpredictable.
 - The debt schedules have been developed following Paul Pignataro's guidance.
 This could have been created more accurately.
 - Finally, Walton reported its Cash Flow Statement using the Direct Method.
 But I followed the converted indirect version of the Cash Flow Statement from StockAnalysis.
-This can be some mistakes due to the classification issue of StockAnalysis.
+There may be some mistakes due to StockAnalysis's classification issue.

 ## Disclaimer